civic-data-design-lab/16_11.S947/week6/06_PSET.md

 Using data from Boston, this Leaflet map should contain:

-* 1 GeoJSON layer (ie Boston and Cambridge Neighborhoods)
+* At least 1 GeoJSON layer (ie Boston and Cambridge Neighborhoods)
 * 1 CSV layer
 * make one of the layers interactive (ie with a popup showing tweet ID or tweet time)
 * 1 basemap tile layer (such as openstreetmap or Stamen)